samuel-hk/CSS-Reader-Collection/README.md

 # CSS-Reader-Collection

-This collection is my css used for different readers.
+This collection consisted of css I wrote to design the look and feel of different readers.
 If you think they are great, plz leav a comment to let me know I have a good teaste :)